Lysxia/gradual-eff-paper/src/Progress.lagda.md

     Γ : Context
 ```

-## Reduction

-The effect row in the codomain of the cast.
+The effect in the codomain of the cast.
 ```
 cast-effect : {P Q : Typeᶜ} → P =>ᶜ Q → Effect
 cast-effect {Q = ⟨ E ⟩ B} _ = E